vieiramanoel/vieiramanoel.github.io/_posts/2018-12-19-Differences-imperative-functional.markdown

 Let's get back our dict definition

-*A list of pairs (a tuple containing two values) where the first one is a string for the person name and second one is its age*
+*A list of pairs (pair: tuple containing two values) where the first one is a string for the person name and second one is its age*

 For haskell lists and tuples are concepts well defined, because, hm... it's a functional language.

+> Note: GHCi is a haskell interactive shell something pretty much like python interpreter

 So our dict would be simply: